 For those organisations that may be unable to upgrade because they have pirated, free, Home or basic editions of Windows, they can request an upgrade license through the Charity Digital Exchange software upgrade programme.

 And where it may not be possible or practical to upgrade due to compatibility with old hardware or other legacy systems, there are some ways of manage the risks of unsupported platforms.
 This guidance for NHS IT departments may have some helpful tips.
 At the very least, it’s time to ensure data is backed up or moved to the cloud.

 With many charities relying on a shifting team of volunteers or remote workers, it’s inevitable that BYOD (Bring Your Own Device) has taken off in the sector.
 Organisations of every ilk have been able to take advantage of mobile technologies despite limited budgets, by allowing people to use their own kit and become more productive and efficient without the charity having to spend a pound on devices or their upkeep.

 This might seem a like a win-win, but with organisations carrying sensitive data on their donors and beneficiaries, BYOD can be a risky mix.
 Information can be taken anywhere and it’s far harder to control who is accessing it or whether or not it has fallen into unsafe hands.

 One sensible option is to provide support for certain business-friendly apps like Office 365 and Salesforce.com which allow people to more securely access their information from any device.
-Discounted subscriptions for charities can be found on tt-exchange.
+Discounted subscriptions for charities can be found on Charity Digital Exchange.

 Controlling access rights and permissions are also an essential part of keeping data secure on cloud software accessed from any device.
 This gives IT some degree of control over who has access to what data.